-For additional information on the proposal process or status contact:
+For additional information on the proposal process or status contact the MRL Facilities staff.

 When received, the proposal will undergo an intitial review for completeness and then will be forwarded for more in-depth review by the MRL staff who have expertise in the techniques requested.
 If the project's goals are deemed feasible using the MRL facilities, it will be approved.
 The researcher will then be notified by email.
 Time required for the approval process varies and is typically 2-4 weeks; each proposal is unique and must be carefully evaluated.

 A University of Illinois Facilities Use Agreement and/or Technical Testing Agreement, which specifies the conditions for use, will be generated by us and sent to you to be signed by your institution.
 The agreement specifies the work to be performed and the applicable fees.

 When all the the documents are completed and on file we will issue user number(s) and you can begin using the facility.
 The researcher (s) will then be notified, and the visit can be scheduled.
 Contact facility staff for instrument availability and scheduling prior to making travel plans.

 Users need to familiarize themselves with the university health and safety regulations prior to using the facility.
 All users will be required to complete University of Illinois general laboratory safety training.
 In some cases additional safety training or required reading will be needed.
 In addition during, training instrument specific safety instructions will be given.

 Answers to Frequently-Asked Questions